 5% Smoothed ATR

 In summary, the often recommended 25k capital requirement for day traders seems reasonable.
-In lieu of strong evidence to the contrary, the day trader who wants to maximize their probability of success while risking the minimum should start with somewhere between 25k to 40k of risk capital.
+In lieu of strong evidence to the contrary, the day trader who wants to maximize their probability of success while risking the minimum should start with somewhere in between 25k and 40k of risk capital.

 --By Curtis White from blog Beyondbacktesting